ICanBoogie/Routing/README.md

 #### Defining resource routes

-Given a resource name and a controller, the `RoutesMaker::resource()` method makes the various routes required to handle a resource.
+Given a resource name and a controller, the `RouteMaker::resource()` method makes the various routes required to handle a resource.
 Options can be specified to filter the routes to create, specify the name of the _key_ property and/or it's regex constraint, or name routes.